- 08008 20 20 80

 The most common and effective treatment for wet macular degeneration is known as anti-VEGF (vascular endothelial growth factor) theory.
 This is an injection of a drug into the eye that controls the build-up of fluid under the retina.
 In normal patients, VEGF is a healthy molecule which promotes the growth of blood vessels.

 However, when the VEGF works less effectively, new blood vessels in the choroid layer (behind the retina) are weaker and so leak into the retinal layers.
-The anti-VEGF injections prevent new blood vessels from forming behind the retina, so there are no weak blood vessels to leak and cause the symptoms of wet AMD.
+The anti-VEGF injections prevent new blood vessels from forming behind the retina, so there are no weak blood vessels to leak and cause the symptoms of wet MD.

 Improvement